 Know the number of Botox units that are used for your treatment.

-If the practitioner injecting you talks about your Botox (or Dysport) “by the area” or “by the syringe”, then you need to ask the follow up question of, “and how many units is in that?”.
+If the practitioner injecting you talks about your Botox (or Dysport) “by the area” or “by the syringe”, then you need to ask the follow-up question, “how many units are in that?”.
 You may believe you are getting an unbelievable bargain to have your crow’s feet treated for $150, but you may only be getting 10-15 units of Botox, which is not enough to give you a good result.
-The only way you can compare two practices fairly in terms of price is to know exactly what you are being sold.
-On the flip side, you will also protect yourself from paying and getting too much by doing this, which may not only save you money, but also keep you from unwanted side effects from being overdosed.
+The only way you can compare two practices fairly in terms of price is to know exactly what you are being sold and how many Botox units.
+On the flip side, you will also protect yourself from paying and getting too much by doing this, which may not only save you money but also keep you from unwanted side effects from being overdosed.

 Beware of Contamination!

-At Celibre Medical Corporation, we discuss all facets of your Botox treatment with you at an absolutely free consultation.
-We won’t treat you until each and every question and concern you may have has been answered to your satisfaction.
-We are here to serve you and want to cultivate an open, honest and up-front relationship with you right from the start.
-We understand we may not be the right choice for everyone, but we want to set the bar for excellence in our area and our industry for others to follow.
+At Celibre Medical, we discuss all facets of your Botox treatment with you at an absolutely free consultation.
+We won’t treat you until each and every question, including how many Botox units are required, and concerns you may have has been answered to your satisfaction.
+We are here to serve you and want to cultivate an open, honest, and up-front relationship with you right from the start.
+We want to set the bar for excellence in our area and our industry for others to follow.